 So you've taken some great photos, written an epic description and are just about ready to hit "submit" on your new Reverb listing.
 But what's this?
-You don't know what to choose where it says condition.
+You don't know what to choose where it says Condition.

-Fear not.
 Reverb has eight different designations to describe condition, from Brand New on the top all the way down to Non-functioning.
 Think of it as a 1 to 9 scale.
 We've put together some general guidelines to explain what each condition means and to help you find the right category for your gear.

 Brand New condition is for products listed by authorized dealers that are in the same flawless condition as they were when they left the factory floor, and are covered under the manufacturer’s original limited warranty.

 If you are not an authorized dealer, you cannot list brand new unless you handmade the item yourself.
 If you are reselling a piece of gear that you bought brand new from a retailer—even if it has never been used—it automatically falls under the Mint condition since it may no longer be covered by the manufacturer’s original warranty.